 Translucent mirrors only let part of the light go to the sensor.

 What to buy ?
-Its your decision, not the camera shop man’s decision.
+Its YOUR decision, NOT the online pundit’s, or the camera shop man’s, decision.

 Want to shoot RAW and not just jpeg ?
 Many compacts and waterproof cameras can’t shoot RAW.